Harry Humes

-Harry Humes (born June 5, 1935, in Girardville, Pennsylvania) is an American poet, short-story writer, professor, and editor.
+Harry Humes (June 5, 1935 – April 4, 2025) was an American poet, short-story writer, academic and editor.

-Life
+Early life and education

-He joined the army in 1958.
+Humes was born on June 5, 1935, in Girardville, Pennsylvania.
+He joined the United States Army in 1958.
 He graduated from Bloomsburg State College in 1964, and the University of North Carolina at Greensboro, with a Master of Fine Arts in 1967.

+Career

-He taught at Kutztown University, from 1968 to 1999.
+Humes taught at Kutztown University of Pennsylvania from 1968 to 1999.

 His work has appeared in West Branch, Antaeus, Gettysburg Review, Massachusetts Review, Poetry, Poetry Northwest, Prairie Schooner, Tar River Poetry, and The Virginia Quarterly Review.
 He also was editor of Yarrow and Stone Country Poetry Journal.
 His first poetry collection, Winter Weeds, was published in his 40s, in 1983.

+Death

+Humes died on April 4, 2025, at the age of 89.